 Phenomenal Magazine is strictly digital and currently trades in form of a blog.
 However, flip-page format will soon take over, for a more modern, yet elegant experience for the audience.

-In this debut edition, which will run starting today, May 10, 2015 till month end, great working mothers share their stories including Madam Prime Minister, Saara Kuugongelwa-Amadhila, among other phenomenal mothers in leadership positions in Namibia.
+In this debut edition, which will run starting today, May 10, 2015 till month end, great working mothers share their stories including Madam Prime Minister of the Republic of Namibia, Saara Kuugongelwa-Amadhila, among other phenomenal mothers in leadership positions in Namibia, where Phenomenal Magazine was launched and formally registered with the then Ministry of Works.

 Besides the monthly themed editions, Phenomenal Magazine will feature blog content to keep the audience aboard till the next edition.